‘Sex And The City 3’ Confirmed: Why Wasn’t Sarah Jessica Parker Originally On Board?

 Sex and the City 3 has officially been confirmed, but why wasn’t Sarah Jessica Parker originally on board with the reunion?

+“All the women are officially signed up for SATC movie 3.
 The deal is done and the script has been approved by all the women.”

-However, Sarah Jessica Parker, 51, almost didn’t sign on for the third reunion because of issues she had with the script.
+However, Sarah Jessica Parker, 51, almost didn’t sign on for the third reunion because of issues she reportedly had with the script.

+“There was a lot of back and forth.
 Sarah Jessica Parker was not originally on board because she didn’t like the idea of the characters being portrayed in a more mature light.”

-“Tweaks” were made to the script in order to “make this a reality” for Sarah Jessica Parker.
+Tweaks were made to the script in order to “make this a reality” for Sarah Jessica Parker.

 “The full green light for Sex and the City 3 the movie is really new.
 Everyone’s happy with how things have turned out and they can’t wait to get started working together again.”

-Back in October, Sarah Jessica did hint at the fact that there may be another Sex and the City film in the future, according to Press Association.
+Back in October, Sarah Jessica hinted that there may be another Sex and the City film in the future, according to Press Association.

+“[There is] always a possibility, definitely.
 I don’t know whether it’s a series or the movie.
 I think that remains an open question and discussion that will continue until it’s been resolved.”

-In June, Sarah Jessica Parker and her husband Matthew Broderick made headlines for their unconventional pact to strengthen their shaky relationship.
+In June, Sarah Jessica Parker and her husband, Matthew Broderick, made headlines for their unconventional pact to strengthen their shaky relationship.

 A photo posted by SJP (@sarahjessicaparker) on

-According to Radar Online, Sarah Jessica Parker, and 54-year-old Broderick bought two adjoining New York City townhomes and ditched their old home.
+According to Radar Online, Sarah Jessica Parker and 54-year-old Broderick bought two adjoining New York City townhomes and ditched their old home.

 “They’ve had some ups and downs and they decided that separate living areas were crucial to keep them together.”